What is Discourse?

 Step 3.
 Next, you should be logged in as the root user using the SSH credentials for your VPS server.

 Step 4.
-(Optional) Discourse also suggests that you sign up for a transactional email provider like Mailgun, SendGrid, Mailjet, or Elastic Email prior to installation as the docker image does not provide that service.
+(Optional) Discourse also suggests that you sign up for a transactional email provider like Mailgun, SendGrid, Mailjet, or Elastic Email before installation as the docker image does not provide that service.
 Before you begin the setup, you will need to have your SMTP information handy.
 During the initial setup, Discourse will need the SMTP server name, SMTP user, and SMTP password.

 After you have logged in as the root user, we can begin the docker install by entering the following commands.
 You should use the root user throughout the rest of the setup and bootstrapping process.